giovannipogg/computational_intelligence/tsp/README.md

 ### Populations

 A small experiment with partenogenetic individuals under a 'plus' strategy was conducted.
 A couple of tests were performed between random vs heuristic initialization (of each individual with different starting nodes) with the extended set of mutations against the vanilla hill-climber.
 Due to longer computational time the steady state was limited to just 100 and so was the reange of number of cities.
-In general, having more randomly initialized individuals makes it possible to further improving on the simpler solution, while the power of the heuristc makes it hard for a population initialized with it to make big improvements.
+In general, having more randomly initialized individuals makes it possible to further improve on the simpler solution, while the power of the heuristc makes it hard for a population initialized with it to make the cost much better.

 ![alt text](https://github.com/giovannipogg/computational_intelligence/blob/main/tsp/Figure_3.png)

+#### What's to come

+I would like to systematically expand my small library of genetic algorithms and do so in a relatively generalizable way.
+This will probabily result in many more uploads, including different solutions to this particular problem and to those proposed in the course.